he-dev/SmartConfig/README.md

 </appSettings>
 ```

-We use **`SmartConfig`** to read both settings.
-Becasue it loads settings into a static class we create one and we add a special `SmartConfigAttribute` to it.
+We need something to load both values to so we create a static class that must be marked with the `SmartConfigAttribute` so that the loader recognizes it.
 Inside the config class we define two nested static classes that will represent the `connectionStrings` and the `appSettings` sections:

 ### ExampleAppConfig.cs
 ```cs